ormacarbon/frontend-test-two/README-en.md

 ## 🚀 Running the project

-This project requires third-party dependencies to run, see below the steps for running locally.
+This project requires third-party dependencies to run, see below for steps to running locally.

 ### Prerequisits

-Before starting, you will need to have the following tools installed on your machine:
+Before you start, you will need to have the following tools installed on your machine:
 [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/), and also a package manager like [npm](https://www. npmjs.com/package/npm) or [yarn](https://classic.yarnpkg.com/lang/en/docs/install/).
-Also it's good to have an editor to work with the code, like [VSCode](https://code.visualstudio.com/)
+In addition it is good to have an editor to work with the code, such as [VSCode](https://code.visualstudio.com/)

 #### 🔑 Get the Climatiq API key